Biblical words matter.

 Part 1: What is the Gospel?

 At first glance, the question "What is the Gospel?" may appear simple, even unnecessary.
 Yet, on closer examination, the definition proves far more important than we might initially assume.
 The Apostles received their gospel directly from Jesus Christ, their Saviour and King and the fulfilment of God’s promise to Israel.
 The Apostle Paul, however, received a specific gospel from Jesus Christ for the salvation of the Gentiles.
-Thus, in both cases, the Gospel is more correctly defined as "the Gospel of Jesus Christ"
+Thus, in both cases, the Gospel is from Jesus Christ, with the core elements being "the death, burial and resurrection of Jesus Christ."
+So why a second dispensation to the Gentiles?

 The Apostle Paul